-- 98. When delivering services, workers are expected to adhere to the highest standards of behaviour, be respectful and take every action to make sure people with disability are safe.
-This means having professional boundaries in place for relationships between staff and people with disability, and preventing and responding to any inappropriate behaviours by anyone towards a person with disability, including sexual misconduct. - 99.NDIS providers are required to develop policy and guidance to prevent and respond to sexual misconduct.
-This must explicitly indicate that workers will not commit sexual misconduct or engage in inappropriate relationships with persons with disability they support, or knowingly engage in them with the families and carers of people with disability they support. - 100.
-An NDIS provider's guidance for their workers should: - a. distinguish between sexual misconduct and appropriate conversations around a participant's sexual support or family planning needs - b. distinguish between inappropriate touching and appropriate touching - c. guide workers in setting boundaries with the person they are working with - d. guide workers in determining whether their own or others' relationships have become inappropriate and instruct them to cease any such relationship. - 101.
-More detailed information on behaviours that constitute sexual misconduct is contained in the Glossary.
-However, this does not cover all situations and there are other activities or behaviours that may constitute sexual misconduct. - 102.
+- 100. When delivering services, workers are expected to adhere to the highest standards of behaviour, be respectful and take every action to make sure people with disability are safe.
+This means having professional boundaries in place for relationships between staff and people with disability, and preventing and responding to any inappropriate behaviours by anyone towards a person with disability, including sexual misconduct. - 101.
+NDIS providers are required to develop policy and guidance to prevent and respond to sexual misconduct.
+This must explicitly indicate that workers will not commit sexual misconduct or engage in inappropriate relationships with persons with disability they support, or knowingly engage in them with the families and carers of people with disability they support. - 102.
+An NDIS provider's guidance for their workers should: - 103. distinguish between sexual misconduct and appropriate conversations around a participant's sexual support or family planning needs - 104. distinguish between inappropriate touching and appropriate touching - 105. guide workers in setting boundaries with the person they are working with - 106. guide workers in determining whether their own or others' relationships have become inappropriate and instruct them to cease any such relationship. - 107.
+More detailed information on the behaviours that may constitute sexual misconduct is contained in the Glossary, which is not exhaustive. - 108.
 There is a distinction between sexual misconduct and appropriate conversations around a person with disability's sexual support or family planning needs; and inappropriate touching versus appropriate touching.
 In understanding behaviour that involves an inappropriate and overly personal or intimate relationship with, conduct towards, or focus on a person with disability, workers should refer to any guidance issued by the Commission and guidance issued by their NDIS provider.

-- 103. Workers should set boundaries with the person with disability with whom they are working by having conversations with the person about their role.
-If workers find the nature of their relationship with the person they support changing, they have the responsibility to bring this immediately to the attention of their NDIS provider. - 104.
+- 109. Workers should set boundaries with the person with disability with whom they are working by having conversations with the person about their role.
+If workers find the nature of their relationship with the person they support changing, they have the responsibility to bring this immediately to the attention of their NDIS provider. - 110.
 The professional standards or codes of conduct of some professions also have prohibitions on close personal, physical or emotional relationships.
 The Commission may refer a breach of the Code to other regulators of professional codes for their consideration in relation to a breach of the relevant code.
 The Commission may also take compliance action in relation to non-compliances with the Code.